How to Make Vegetarian Citrus Snow.

 Buy your Agar- Agar from Amazon.

-1/2 pint ice cold water.
+- 1/2 pint water, ice cold

-1 sachet of vegetarian gelatine substitute.
+- 1 sachet vegetarian gelatine

-4 oz sugar.
+- 4 oz sugar

-3 egg whites.
+- 3 egg whites

-Prepare the vegetarian gelatine substitute using the cold water as per the instructions on the packet, I have found they can all differ slightly.
+- Prepare the vegetarian gelatine substitute using the cold water as per the instructions on the packet, I have found they can all differ slightly.
 The best vegetarian alternative I’ve found is Agar- Agar which is a seaweed derivative, you can buy it in strips or powder form.
 Other vegetarian gelatine substitutes to look out for are Guar, Xanthan gum and Carob fruit.

 - Stir well and then put it in the fridge for an hour, stirring occasionally.
-The mixture should thicken quite well by the end of this hour, if it still looks a bit runny just give it another thirty minutes in the fridge.
+The mixture should thicken quite well by the end of this hour if it still looks a bit runny just give it another thirty minutes in the fridge.
 Remove from the fridge and add the egg whites.

 - Pour into chilled, individual serving glasses and refrigerate for at least two hours before serving.
 I have found that it is best to make this citrus snow the night before you want to use it, it sets a lot harder and is easier to use.

 Another good way of serving this snow is to use some hollowed out large lemons.
-Take a thick slice from the top and a thin slice from the bottom of each one so that they will stand, scrape out the inside with a spoon making sure to remove all of the bitter tasting pith.
+Take a thick slice from the top and a thin slice from the bottom of each one so that they will stand, scrape out the inside with a spoon making sure to remove all of the bitter-tasting pith.
 Chill the lemon shells in the freezer for an hour before using.
 Fill these lemon shells with the citrus snow mixture and use the slice from the top as a ‘hat’.You can also replace the lemon shells with orange shells or a mixture of the two different citrus fruits.
-You can also make this recipe using all lemons, if preferred, but you will need to add a little more sugar to taste.
+You can also make this recipe using all lemons if preferred, but you will need to add a little more sugar to taste.

-Of course you don’t need to throw the three left over egg yolks away, if you aren’t going to use them the same day as you are making this snow.
+Of course, you don’t need to throw the three leftover egg yolks away, if you aren’t going to use them the same day as you are making this snow.
 You can freeze them in a plastic container for up to six months.
 Remember to label them clearly with the date that you froze them and use them on the same day as you defrost them.

 Vegetarian gelatine.
 Agar.

-Have you tried using vegetarin gelatine?See results without voting
+Have you tried using vegetarin gelatine?